 Another challenge with remote learning that is around the corner is that despite the progress made by institutions over the past year, many traditional campus services are too expensive for digital learners (such as housing and meal plans) when in-person instructions restart.
 This situation leaves them without access to what they need most: connection with peers on their campuses.
 These difficulties make it more difficult for these individuals to stay engaged digitally, ultimately leading to disengagement from school!

-Innovative possibilities in remote learning
+Innovative possibilities in higher eduction

 Remote learning has been called an “innovative response” by higher education institutions at the outset of the pandemic.
 It allowed them to maintain academic operations when campuses were closed due to health concerns.
 To meet these needs, institutions must consider how they will enable and foster “creativity” among remote learners from every background so that they too can succeed academically.
 Educational inequality must also be addressed through learning innovations like bridging initiatives where students work collaboratively.